April 16, 2013 / How To

 • Bead reamer

-Before we get into the nitty gritty step by step process, I want to give you an overview of how riveting works.
+Before we get into the nitty gritty step-by-step process, I want to give you an overview of how jewelry riveting works.
 The rivet itself is the piece of wire that will pass through two, or more, pieces of metal to join them together.
 You leave a little bit of wire sticking out on either end.
-You then flare each side of the rive with hammer.
+You then flare each side of the rivet with a hammer.
 The spreading of metal is what prevents the rivet from falling out – effectively joining the two pieces of metal together.
+Riveting is an excellent beginning jewelry making technique.
+It requires very few tools and is easy to learn.

 diagram of a rivet through two pieces of metal